chipsalliance/firrtl-spec/spec.md

   ----------- ----------- ----------- -------------
   List\<t\>   (e\*)       (t\*)       List\<t\>

-The list construction operation constructs a List property type expression of a given element type.
+The list construction operation constructs a `List`{.firrtl} property type expression of a given element type.
 The `List`{.firrtl} constructor is parameterized by element type t, and accepts zero or more property type expressions e of type t.

 ### List Concatenation Operation